andreasgerstmayr/fava-dashboards/README.md

 ```

 ## Configuration
-The plugin looks by default for a `dashboards.yaml` file in the same directory where Fava is started (e.g. if you run `fava personal.beancount`, the `dashboards.yaml` file should be in the same directory as `personal.beancount`).
+The plugin looks by default for a `dashboards.yaml` file in the directory of the Beancount ledger (e.g. if you run `fava personal.beancount`, the `dashboards.yaml` file should be in the same directory as `personal.beancount`).
 The location of the `dashboards.yaml` configuration file can be customized:
 ```
 2010-01-01 custom "fava-extension" "fava_dashboards" "{